gb160/gb160.github.io/signing.md

 ## Flysign Guide
-* **This guide can only be used when you have the files '.mobileprovision', '.p12', and you have the .p12 password, these will all be provided by UDID Registrations or can be retrieved from you apple developer account**
+* **This guide can only be used when you have the files '.mobileprovision', '.p12', and you have the .p12 password, these will all be provided by UDID Registrations or can be retrieved from your apple developer account**

 * Go to: [FlySign](https://flysign.ddns.net)
 * Click/tap on 'signing'